 Expertise: Private equity, workforce, employment, labor, women workers, work-life balance, workplace practices, labor-management cooperation

-Dr. Appelbaum joined Rutgers University as Professor and Director of the Center for Women and Work in March 2002.
-She holds a concurrent position as Professor in the People, Management and Organisations Department of the University of Manchester Business School (MBS) in the UK.
-Formerly she was Research Director at the Economic Policy Institute and Professor of economics at Temple University.
-She has been a Guest Fellow at the University of Auckland in New Zealand and at the Wissenschaftszentrum Berlin (WZB) in Germany, and is a Fellow at the IAB (Institute for research on work and occupations) in Nuremberg.
-She was elected President-elect of LERA (the Labor and Employment Research Association) in 2009, having previously served on the organization's Executive Board and on its Editorial Committee.
+Previously, Dr. Appelbaum was Distinguished Professor and Director of the Center for Women and Work at Rutgers University.
+She held a concurrent position as Professor in the People, Management and Organisations Department of the University of Manchester Business School (MBS), UK.
+Prior to that she was Research Director at the Economic Policy Institute in Washington, DC, and earlier was a tenured Professor of Economics at Temple University.
+She has been a Guest Researcher at the University of Auckland in New Zealand, at the University of South Australia, and at the Wissenschaftszentrum Berlin (WZB) in Germany, and she is a Fellow at the IAB (Institute for research on work and occupations) in Nuremberg.
+She served as President of LERA (the Labor and Employment Research Association) in 2010, having previously served on the organization's Executive Board and on its Editorial Committee.
 She has served on the Beirat (Advisory Council) of the WZB, on the National Academy of Sciences' Commission on the IT Workforce, and on New Jersey's Corporate Business Tax Reform Study Commission.
-She is currently an editorial board member of the ILRReview as well as the Human Resource Management Journal and International Labour Journal.
-Eileen is also on the international advisory board of the British journal of Industrial Relations.
+She is currently on the Executive Board of the Industry Studies Association and is an editorial board member of the ILRReview as well as the Human Resource Management Journal and International Labour Journal and serves on the international advisory board of the British Journal of Industrial Relations.
 She received her PhD in economics from the University of Pennsylvania.